ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 visual volumetric video-based coding component: atlas, occupancy, geometry, or attribute of a particular type that is associated with a V3C volumetric content representation.

-visual volumetric video-based coding  parameter set: syntax structure containing syntax elements that apply to zero or more entire CVSs and may be referred to by syntax elements found in the V3C unit header
+visual volumetric video-based coding  parameter set: syntax structure containing syntax elements that apply to zero or more entire CVSs and may be referred to by syntax elements found in the V3C unit header.

 volumetric frame: set of 3D points specified by their cartesian coordinates and zero or more corresponding sets of attributes at a particular time instance.

-## Abbreviations
+## Abbreviations {#abbreaviations}

 ACL     atlas coding layer